Aginter Press

 Aginter Press, also known under the name Central Order and Tradition (Ordem Central e Tradição), was an international anti-communist mercenary organization disguised as a pseudo-press agency and active between 1966 and 1974.
-Founded in Lisbon, Portugal in September 1966 under António de Oliveira Salazar's Estado Novo, Aginter Press was directed by Captain Yves Guérin-Sérac, who had taken part in the foundation of the OAS in Madrid, a paramilitary group which fought against Algerian insurgents towards the end of the Algerian War (1954–1962).
+Founded in Lisbon, Portugal in September 1966 under António de Oliveira Salazar's Estado Novo, Aginter Press was set up and directed by Captain Yves Guérin-Sérac, who had taken part in the foundation of the OAS in Madrid, a paramilitary and terrorist group which fought against Algerian insurgents towards the end of the Algerian War (1954–1962).
 Aginter Press trained its members in covert action techniques, including bombings, silent assassinations, subversion techniques, clandestine communication and infiltration and counter-insurgency.

 History

-The agency was probably raised by the Estado Novo as a response to the Portuguese defeat in the anti-colonial war with India and the subsequent Annexation of Goa.
-The regime was determined to hold on to its remaining colonial possessions in Angola, Mozambique and East Timor, and feared Communist subversion in the form of Soviet support to anti-Colonial movements.
-This pushed the regime closer towards NATO security doctrine regarding the Soviet Union and anti-colonial movements.
+The agency was probably established by the Estado Novo as a response to the Portuguese defeat in the anti-colonial war with India and the subsequent Annexation of Goa.
+The regime was determined to hold on to its remaining colonial possessions in Angola, Mozambique and East Timor, and feared communist subversion in the form of Soviet support to anti-colonial movements, pushing the regime closer towards NATO security doctrine regarding these movements.
 This agency is alleged to have carried out work for various right-wing authoritarian governments (including Salazar, Francoist Spain, the Suharto regime in Indonesia, the Greek military junta of 1967–1974, etc.) and the South African Apartheid regime.
 Its agents worked under the cover of reporters or photographers, which allowed them to travel freely.